 Answer:

-‘Fear doesn’t exist anywhere else other than one’s mind.’The baby seagull could not take his first flight as he was scared that his wings will not support his body weight.
+‘Fear doesn’t exist anywhere else other than one’s mind.’The baby seagull could not take his first flight as he was scared that his wings would not support his body weight.
 He saw his family fly.
-Even his younger brother and sister had flown yet the fear of falling down gripped his mind.
+Even his younger brother and sister had flown yet the fear of falling gripped his mind.
 It overpowered any sense of assurance or example.
 The result was that he was too scared to even try.

-(B) Explain why the poet personally holds the conviction that the world will primarily end in fire?
+(B) Explain why the poet personally holds the conviction that the world will primarily end in fire.
 (Fire and Ice) [3]

 Answer: